Why Aren't Subscripts Reduced in Covalent Compounds? Understanding Molecular Formulas

 Introduction: Ionic vs. Covalent Bonding

-• Ionic compounds are formed through the electrostatic attraction between oppositely charged ions.
+Ionic compounds are formed through the electrostatic attraction between oppositely charged ions.
 These ions are formed by the transfer of electrons from a metal atom (which loses electrons to become a positively charged cation) to a nonmetal atom (which gains electrons to become a negatively charged anion).
 The resulting compound is electrically neutral because the total positive charge from the cations equals the total negative charge from the anions.
 The simplest whole-number ratio of cations to anions is represented in the empirical formula, which is why subscripts are reduced to their lowest common denominator.
-For example, sodium chloride (NaCl) is represented as NaCl, not Na₂Cl₂.
+Take this: sodium chloride (NaCl) is represented as NaCl, not Na₂Cl₂.

-• Covalent compounds, on the other hand, are formed through the sharing of electrons between nonmetal atoms.
+Covalent compounds, on the other hand, are formed through the sharing of electrons between nonmetal atoms.
 Instead of a complete transfer of electrons, atoms in covalent compounds share electron pairs to achieve a stable electron configuration (often an octet).
 This sharing creates a strong bond between the atoms, forming molecules.
 The subscripts in covalent compound formulas indicate the exact number of atoms of each element present in one molecule.
 This is fundamentally different from the empirical formula representation used for ionic compounds.

 Why Subscripts Aren't Reduced: The Significance of Molecular Formulas